-Experience an extraordinary wilderness canoe route adventure on the beautiful Sunshine Coastof British Columbia.
-A lake to lake campsite and portage circle route for multi- or single day trips.
+Experience an extraordinary wilderness canoe route adventure on the beautiful Sunshine Coast of British Columbia.
+The Powell River Canoe Route is a lake to lake campsite and portage circle route for multi- or single day trips.

 The coastal community of Powell River offers easy access to more than 30 lakes including the world-famous Powell Forest Canoe Route, a semi-circle of eight lakes and portages.
-The best time of year to go is between June and October, so now is the time to get paddling!
+The best time of year to go is between June and October, so now is the time to get paddling.
 Get ready for 48 miles of canoeing and 6.4 miles of portaging.
 Along the route you will find 20 recreation campsites, well maintained portages and conveniently located canoe rests.
-You can comfortably canoe the route in 5 days but leave yourself ample time to complete the route – don’t rush!
+You can comfortably canoe the route in 5 days but leave yourself ample time to complete the route.

 Expect enrapturing visuals: soaring coastal mountains laden with cedar, fir, and spruce trees overlook fjord-like waters, and wildlife sightings, from bald eagles to black bears, are always possible.